Frequently Asked Questions (FAQ)

-Effective February 1, 2018, Gift Cards are no longer available for purchase.
+Effective Feb.
+1, 2018, gift cards are no longer available for purchase.

-Gift cards may only be used to make reservations for camping and cabins at Florida State Parks, however a few exceptions apply.
+Gift cards may only be used to make reservations for camping and cabins at Florida State Parks; however, a few exceptions apply.
+Those exceptions are:

 Gift cards cannot be redeemed for canoe/kayak rentals or the purchase of merchandise (patches, license plates, etc.).